xmos/lib_audio_dsp/doc/run_time_control_guide/index.rst

 an opportunity the stage will see that the parameters have been updated and update its internal state to match.
 When this is complete the control state variable will be cleared.

-For a read command the process is similar, the control thread requests a read by updating the control state variable.
+For a read command the process is similar.
+The control thread requests a read by updating the control state variable.
 The stage will see this and update the configuration struct with the latest value and notify the control thread, via the control state variable, that it has completed the request.